Pinegrow/PinegrowDevelopersDocumentation/Custom Controls.md

 ```

 #### makeColor(color, text, options)
 This helper is of limited use due to the caveats noted below.
 It is usually better to use the makeText helper with additional styling for any button other than a solid color selector.
 This helper function returns a small 16px x 18px button with a colored background.
 It accepts three arguments.

+**color**
+This argument receives the desired background color of the button.

+**text**
-The first is ```color```, which receives the desired background color of the button.
-The second is ```text```, which receives an HTML string to be displayed on the button - with the caveat that the string must fit on a small button, usually a single character.
-The third is ```options```.
-Like ```makeText()```, this key can receive a ```styles``` object and an ```attribute``` object.
+This argument receives an HTML string to be displayed on the button - with the caveat that the string must fit on a small button, usually a single character.

+**options**
+Like ```makeText()```, this argument can receive a ```styles``` object and an ```attribute``` object.

-The one caveat to using this helper is that any objects supplied through the ```options``` argument are merged with the existing key:value pairs set by default in the makeColor() function.
+The one caveat to using this helper is that any objects supplied through the ```options``` argument are merged with the existing key:value pairs set by default in the ```makeColor()``` function.
 This means that the default styling and passed in color argument will be overridden by any ```style``` object passed in.
 No default attributes are set in the function, so there is no conflict in passing an ```attribute``` object.

 #### makeColorText(color, options, text)
 This helper function is of limited use due to the caveats noted below.
 It is usually better to use the makeText helper with additional styling for any button other than a solid color selector.
 It returns a small 16px x 18px button that is populated with an icon representing the letter "A" in the specified color.
+Formally, the function receives three arguments.

+**color**
+This argument receives the desired color of the icon displayed on the button.

+**options**
+ This argument receives ```styles``` and ```options``` objects like the other helpers described above.

+**text**
-Formally, the function receives three arguments, The first is ```color```, which receives the desired color of the icon displayed on the button.
-The second is ```options```, and it receives ```styles``` and ```options``` objects like the other helpers described above.
-The third, ```text``` can be passed to the function but is not used in the function.
-It has the same caveats as the ```makeColor``` function.
+This argument can be passed to the function but is not used in the function.

+Overall, this function has the same caveats as the ```makeColor()``` function.

 #### makeIcon(icon, otions)
+This helper function creates a small button displaying the passed icon.
+It receives two arguments.

+**icon**
-This helper function receives two arguments.
-The first, ```icon```, is a string representing the name of the glyph to be displayed on the button.
-The second, ```options```, takes ```settings``` and ```attributes``` objects like the ```makeText()``` function.
-Unlike that function, the ```makeIcon()``` function has no predefined options.
+This argument is a string representing the name of the glyph to be displayed on the button.

+**options**
+ This argument takes ```settings``` and ```attributes``` objects like the ```makeText()``` function.

+Unlike the ```makeText()``` function, the ```makeIcon()``` function has no predefined options, so any that are passed will not impact the default styling.
 A table of the glyph names can be accessed [here](https://bodonkey.github.io/Pinegrow-Fonts/).
 Please note that not all names are descriptive, some are simply numeric references.
 There is also a downloadable PDF file listing all of the glyphs and names that can be accessed <a href="https://raw.githubusercontent.com/BoDonkey/Pinegrow-Fonts/master/PG%20Fonts%20Cheatsheet.pdf">here</a>.
 Example usage:
 ```javascript
 options: [{